Jan-9C/deathcounter_ocr/README.md

 3. Either confirm the export by **rightclicking** the mask image or **close the window** and start at step one again
 4. If you want to export a bigger number of masks repeat from step one

 The files can be imported into deathcounter.py by selecting them through the config.
-The files of multiple images still have to be merged manually.
+The files of multiple images still have to be merged by using maskmerger.py.

 ## maskmerger.py